Connecticut Anesthesia Error Attorneys

 - Causing injury to a patient during intubation

 - Administering an incorrect dosage, leading to anesthesia overdose or a patient “waking up” during a procedure

 - Failing to properly monitor a patient’s vital signs (heart rate, blood pressure, oxygen levels, etc.) while the patient is sedated

 - Failing to communicate changes in a patient’s vital signs/other concerns to surgeons

 - Failing to recognize or prevent adverse reactions between anesthesia and other medications the patient is taking

-- Administering anesthesia to a patient who is allergic to the anesthetic
+- Administering anesthesia to a patient who is allergic to the anesthetic medication

-the patient, or caring for the patient in the post-anesthesia care unit (PACU)
+- Using defective or faulty equipment when administering anesthesia, monitoring the patient, or caring for the patient in the post-anesthesia care unit (PACU)

 Consequences of Anesthesia Errors

 Even when anesthesia errors are not fatal, patients can sustain severe, debilitating injuries.
 These injuries often have an immense impact on patients’ lives, as well as the lives of their family members and loved ones.

 Some common injuries and complications associated with anesthesia errors include:

-Brain injury and damage, including anoxic and hypoxic brain injuries
+- Brain injury and damage, including anoxic and hypoxic brain injuries

 - Birth injuries, including cerebral palsy (in cases of maternal anesthesia complications)